prathmeshmaurya/AWS_Tasks/README.md

-# aws_temp
-Use case assignments for AWS.
+# Use case assignments for AWS.

 ###### Use Case : 1
 Part : 1